Happiness (British TV series)

-Happiness is a British sitcom written by Paul Whitehouse and David Cummings, with Whitehouse starring in the lead role.
+Happiness is a British television drama written by Paul Whitehouse and David Cummings, with Whitehouse starring in the lead role.

 Two series were broadcast on BBC Two in 2001 and 2003.
 Whitehouse stated that there would not be a third.

 Synopsis

 Whitehouse plays Danny Spencer, a successful voice artist for a popular cartoon bear called Dexter.
 Spencer is trying to come to terms with the death of his wife, though much of his concern is that he finds he isn't feeling the loss as deeply as he should.

 Approaching his 40th birthday he is independent and single and the programme's themes are largely bound up with the opportunities and problems that this situation creates.
-His friends are a disparate group, ranging from the strait-laced Terry and Rachel (Mark Heap, Fiona Allen), through the down and outs - Charlie and Sid (Johnny Vegas and Pearce Quigley), to the archetypal man in a mid-life crisis, Angus (Clive Russell).
+His friends are a disparate group, ranging from the strait-laced Terry and Rachel (Mark Heap, Fiona Allen), through the down and outs – Charlie and Sid (Johnny Vegas and Pearce Quigley), to the archetypal man in a mid-life crisis, Angus (Clive Russell).
 To varying degrees these friends offer Spencer inspiration and cautionary tales as to how Spencer can fill his life.